-This document endeavours to establish comprehensive and unambiguous rules governing participation in this initiative.
-However, should circumstances arise where the rules are inadequate, unclear, ambiguous or conflicting, the Council shall exercise its discretion in the interpretation of the rules through the setting up of an ad hoc committee.
+This document endeavors to establish comprehensive and unambiguous rules governing participation in this initiative.
+However, should circumstances arise where the rules are inadequate, unclear, ambiguous or conflicting, MCST shall exercise its discretion in the interpretation of the rules through the setting up of an ad hoc committee.